cypress-io/cypress-documentation/source/api/commands/route2.md

 The `RouteMatcher` will respond based on the configuration of that route.

 {% note bolt %}
-By default, all HTTP methods will be used used to match routes.
+By default, all HTTP methods will be used to match routes.
 If you want to stub a route with a specific HTTP method such as `POST` then you {% urlHash 'must be explicit about the method' Arguments %}.
 {% endnote %}

 ### Specify the method